Laryngeal paralysis: Causes

 Laryngeal paralysis may also be congenital in some breeds (e.g. Bouvier des Flandres, Dalmatians, Siberian huskies, and bulldogs), appearing in dogs between two and six months of age.
 Affected puppies may have difficulty swallowing and breathing, they may gag frequently, and their bark often sounds abnormal.
 In Dalmatians it is part of another condition called 'laryngeal paralysis-polyneuropathy complex.'
 Affected puppies should not be used for breeding.

 Choke collars are not thought to be a significant risk factor for this disorder.
 However, after LP is diagnosed it is usually recommended to stop using a collar or anything else around the dog's neck and to switch to a harness instead.

+The University College Dublin researchers discovered genetic markers related to the recurrent Roarer Syndrome (RLN) which will lead to genetic testing development for identification of three-times higher risk horses.

 Signs

 Signs of laryngeal paralysis include voice change (the dog's bark becomes hoarse-sounding), gagging or coughing (often during or after eating or drinking), exercise intolerance, inspiratory stridor (noisy breathing on inspiration), difficulty breathing, and in severe cases cyanosis or syncope (fainting).
 Secondary problems may also occur, including aspiration or edema in the lungs, though often the problem remains an upper respiratory problem.
 Affected dogs are vulnerable to heat stroke and heat exhaustion due to their limited ability to cool themselves down by panting, but the disorder itself can be mistaken for heat stroke.

 Signs may occur at any time, but initially owners may only notice that their dog's bark sounds different, that their dog can't run as much as before, or that the dog has trouble in hot weather in unilateral cases because the unaffected side can compensate for the paralysed side.
 However most unilateral cases will eventually progress to include both sides of the larynx, a more serious problem with symptoms appearing more often.

 Signs are usually worse in hot and humid weather, during exercise, during times of stress or excitement, and in obese pets.
 Acute or late-stage symptoms are usually unmistakable and require immediate emergency treatment.